How An ISA Can Be Your Best Friend When Investing

 What Is An ISA Account

-2. Stocks & Shares ISA
+- Stocks & Shares

-3. Innovative Finance ISA
+- Innovative Finance

-2. Stocks and Shares ISA
+- Stocks and Shares

-What is the Qualifying Criteria for an ISA account?
+What is the Qualifying Criteria?

-• From the age of 16 any UK resident can hold a cash ISA account.
+- From the age of 16 any UK resident can hold a cash ISA account.

-What can you save in an ISA?
+What can you save?

 There are different types of savings which can be included within the ISA Wrapper.

-Stocks & Shares ISA – the investments included in this type of ISA are shares in companies; unit trusts and investment funds; corporate bonds and government bonds.
+Stocks & Shares – the investments included in this type of account are shares in companies; unit trusts and investment funds; corporate bonds and government bonds.
 Not all of these types of investments will qualify to be included in an ISA.
 You will need to verify which ones can.
 If you are investing in shares, when looking at the overview page of the share, it will normally say simply “yes” or “no” that it can be included in a Stocks & Shares ISA.

-Innovative Finance ISA – was set up to allow people who loaned money through Peer-to-Peer Lending – loans made to individuals and businesses through alternative platforms other than banks – to be able to offset taxes on the income they earn.
+Innovative Finance – was set up to allow people who loaned money through Peer-to-Peer Lending – loans made to individuals and businesses through alternative platforms other than banks – to be able to offset taxes on the income they earn.
 It has now been expanded to included crowdfunding debentures.
 The debentures are investing in businesses through buying the debt that the business owns.

-Lifetime ISA – this account was set up to help save towards your first home or retirement.
+Lifetime – this account was set up to help save towards your first home or retirement.
 You can add Cash or Stocks & Shares into this account between the age of 18-39.
 The limit is £4000 per year and the government will contribute a 25% bonus to the account, each year, up to a maximum of £1000 per year.

 The money can only be withdrawn if you